Please email the school office email@example.com

-All of our classes benefit from having fully trained teachers, usually one per class or in a few cases benefit from two teachers as part of a job share arrangement.
-Teachers also work across the year group so they lead a class and teach their specialist area to all three classes in the same year group.
+All of our classes benefit from having fully trained teachers, usually one per class or in a few cases, class will benefit from two teachers as part of a job share arrangement.
+Teachers also work across the year group so they lead a class but also get to know and support all children in their Year group.
 This means that children gain hugely from the expertise of all teachers in their Year group ensuring high standards of teaching and learning in all subjects as well as an increased number of teachers to support and mentor them.

-In addition we have a team of specialist teachers who teach across the school, our P.E., Art and Music teachers meaning that we have an experienced, rich and diverse team of teachers to enhance children’s educational opportunities.
+In addition we have a team of specialist teachers who teach across the school, namely our P.E., Art and Music teachers, this means we have an experienced, rich and diverse team of teachers to enhance children’s educational opportunities.

 Q. How do you communicate with parents?

 We have an open door for all parents and carers.
 We believe passionately in strong parent partnership and working together to ensure your child is happy and learning well.
 There are regular opportunities to contact the class teacher or member of the senior management team informally at the beginning or end of the day on the school gate or via email or a telephone call.
 There are also regular more formal occasions such as termly consultations and bi-annual reports.

 Our website has a huge amount of general information about our school as well as specific class pages for you where we share your child’s life and learning.
 We use Arbor Parent Portal to electronically send you letters and news including our weekly mid-week news and newsletter.
 The website and newsletters in particular give you a good range of information and a flavour of what’s happening in the whole school.

 Q. Which secondary schools do children go on to?